rudylattae/tray/README.rst

 Example usage
 =============

-This is a basic outline of how you would use bottle-staticapp to server static files from your application.
+This is a basic outline of how you would use bottle-servefiles to server static files from your application.

 Create an application module "app.py" with the contents::